 The broader renewable energy sector has derated substantially over the past six months, with the peer group median discount moving from 13.7% at the end of March to 29.2% at the end of September.
+Investor sentiment towards alternative assets, including the renewable energy sector, has been dire since interest rates began to rise.
+This has contributed towards falls in the share prices of renewable energy trusts.
 Over the year to 31 October 2023, JLEN's shares traded in range of a 28.4% discount to NAV to a 1.1% premium, and averaged a discount of 8.4%.
 At 24 November 2023, JLEN was trading on a discount of 20.2%.